Boss Hogg: Cartoon

+Boss Hogg appeared in The Dukes voiced by Sorrell Booke.
+This cartoon lasted for two seasons, both in 1983, for a total of 20 episodes.
+The series had the Duke boys and Daisy raising him, Roscoe, and Flash across the world where the Dukes want to win the prize money so that Boss Hogg won't foreclose on the Duke family farm.
+As explained by Jesse in the intro, Boss actually wants the money and land for himself where he does various schemes to beat the Dukes which goes comically awry.

 Film

 In Moonrunners—the precursor film to the Dukes of Hazzard—the character that would go on to be developed into Boss Hogg, was named Jake Rainey (played by George Ellis).
 Like Boss Hogg, Jake was an old friend of Uncle Jesse, who had risen from running moonshine with Jesse in the old days, to boss of the county.
 Jake also had the loyalty of Sheriff Rosco Coltrane, although this bond wasn't as close as it was in the TV series.

 Burt Reynolds played Boss Hogg in The Dukes of Hazzard (2005), the big-screen remake of the TV series.
 This version of Boss was far more serious and wily than his TV counterpart.
 Although it was indicated that this Boss Hogg enjoyed fine cuisine and had a slightly enlarged belly, he was not the overweight glutton of the television series.

-Chris McDonald played Boss Hogg in The Dukes of Hazzard: The Beginning (2007).
-Much like Reynolds' portrayal, Hogg was not overweight as his TV series version was, although he was decidedly taller (McDonald is 6'3", nine inches taller than Booke was).
+Christopher McDonald played Boss Hogg in The Dukes of Hazzard: The Beginning (2007).
+Much like Reynolds' portrayal, Hogg was not overweight as his TV series version was, although he was decidedly taller (McDonald is 6'3", nine inches taller than Booke and Reynolds were).